 Many people need an automatic savings vehicle for expenses that they need, because they are not disciplined enough to save without one.
 Dental insurance, no matter how good or bad it is, helps solve this problem for the patient.
 It automatically removes money from their paycheck or account and puts that money into “savings” for dentistry.
 You hear it all the time in the industry, dental insurance is not “insurance”, it is a savings coupon.
 This is completely true.
 And those patients with higher end needs can save for dentistry, they just must want to (just like they did for that car or vacation).

-Dental insurance provides a structured plan to pre-pay /save for future dental needs, and it clearly works as seen by the usage statistics across the country.
+Dental insurance provides a structured plan to pre-pay and save for future dental needs, and it clearly works as seen by the usage statistics across the country.
 People with insurance go to the dentist because they are already paying for it.

 Whether in or out of network, we deal with dental insurance because a majority of those who visit the dentist have it.
 When the patient has a benefit, they want to utilize it, and we need to be there to help.